 Five questions, in order.
 Answer them and the shortlist collapses to two or three real options.

 • Under 10 reps.
 Pipedrive Essential ($14) or HubSpot Free.
 Don’t overbuy; you’ll outgrow the wrong choice but you won’t outgrow either of these.
+Smaller teams can weigh these against our CRM picks for small businesses , scored on setup time and price.

 • 10-30 reps.
 Pipedrive Advanced ($29), HubSpot Sales Hub Starter ($20), or Freshsales Growth ($9).
 All three will keep you healthy for 18 months.